Where Is Paige Bueckers From? All About the UConn Superstar’s Family Background and Hometown

 Paige Bueckers’ Success, Hometown, and Ventures

 Bueckers was born in Edina, Minn.
-Her parents divorced when she was three, and she remained with her father in Hopkins, Minn., after the separation.
+Her parents divorced when she was 3 years old, and she remained with her father in Hopkins, Minn., after the separation.

 She has three younger siblings: Ryan, Drew, and Lauren.
-She turns to them for conversation that doesn’t involve basketball, helping keep her grounded, she told “People” magazine in an exclusive interview.
+She turns to them for support and they help keep her grounded, she told “People” magazine in an exclusive interview.

 LEAVE A REPLY